Working at greater depth: what it means for your child

 With the introduction of the new National Curriculum, levels became defunct.
-Children are now assessed against a set of objectives to see if they are:
+Children are now assessed against a set of objectives or age-related expectations to see if they are:

 - Working towards end of year expectations: not yet reaching the standard expected for their school year